 In 1994, Nash Health Care acquired Coastal Plain Hospital.
 Coastal Plain is a 50-bed mental health facility offering comprehensive inpatient and outpatient treatment services to eastern North Carolina.
 Counseling services are available 24-hours a day and are designed to help children, adolescents, adults and senior citizens with emotional and behavioral problems, including drug and alcohol abuse.

 In a move designed to improve the quality of health care offered to the residents of our region, Nash Health Care purchased Community Hospital of Rocky Mount and assumed operational responsibility on February 1, 1997.
 Continuing its expansion in facilities and programs, within the next two years Nash Health Care opened Rocky Mount Nash Pediatrics and moved into a new 20,000 square-foot ICU/Lab expansion.
 We launched Community Health Services with the responsibility to identify regional health needs and develop programs and resources to address those needs.
 This most recent expansion phase culminated in the November 1999 opening of the freestanding Bryant T. Aldridge Rehabilitation Center, named after Bryant T. Aldridge who had retired the previous year after 32 years of service.

 The story is not finished.
-As we conclude more than three decades of quality health care to our community and begin a new era, our enduring philosophy and exceptional people — the 1,500 employees, nearly 200 physicians and 400 plus volunteers, all dedicated to quality, progressive care — will continue to improve the lives of area citizens.
+As we conclude more than four decades of quality health care to our community and begin a new era, our enduring philosophy and exceptional people — the 1,500 employees, nearly 200 physicians and 400 plus volunteers, all dedicated to quality, progressive care — will continue to improve the lives of area citizens.
 As Nash Health Care journeys into the next millennium, we are anxious to continue building relationships, working with people and serving our community.